 - It is compulsory for all SKA SA-funded Doctoral and Masters students to attend the conference.

-- SKA SA only invites SKA SA-funded third year / fourth year and honours students who achieved two or more distinctions in their June 2016 exams.
+- SKA SA only invites SKA SA-funded third year / fourth year and honours students who achieved two or more distinctions in their 2018 mid-year exams.